top of page

 After you submit all of your documentation, a loan officer will verify that your application is complete, before passing it on to an underwriter who will evaluate the risks involved with financing your home.

-Typically, the entire process from application to loan closing can be completed in about a month.
+Typically, the entire process can be completed in about a month.

-We like and recommend FHA loans for some, despite the high mortgage insurance fees.
+We like and recommend FHA loans for these five groups, despite the high mortgage insurance fees.
 Here is why.

 So even with the upfront 1.75% mortgage premium, which is assessed on your loan amount, rather than the home's purchase price, you'll be able to get in your home for under $16,000, rather than $30,000, plus closing costs.

-It isn't like coming up with a larger down payment will eliminate or substantially reduce the upfront mortgage premium.
 If you finance a $300,000 home purchase with an FHA loan, for instance, the normal 3.5% down payment will leave you with an upfront premium expense of $5,066.
-If you decide to put 7% down instead - double the required about - your premium will still be nearly $4,900.
-Parting with thousands of dollars extra would save you less than $200.
+If you decide to put 7% down instead, your premium will still be nearly $4,900.

 Affiliate marketing disclosure